fischertechnik/txt_demo_ROBOPro_SLI/FtTxtExamples/README.md

 <!-- /TOC -->
 [Back to main content overview](https://github.com/fischertechnik/txt_demo_ROBOPro_SLI/blob/master/README.md#overview)
 # Examples for the end-user
-(read-me of the 'FtTxtExamples' root)

-Here you will find pre-compiled examples.
+In the section you will find pre-compiled examples.<br/>
+The latest 'FtTxtExamples' section is available for downloading as .zip under the menu item [`releases`](https://github.com/fischertechnik/txt_demo_ROBOPro_SLI/releases)<br/>
+After downloading you can unzip the file and use the pre-compiled SLI shared libraries and the RoboPro "start with" examples.
+So you don't need Git experiences to use the files.

 ## What are these maps about?
 ### For a SLI:
 The project maps contains at least: